adaltavo/HATS/README.md

 https://link.sthetix.info/hats

-## WHY IT IS CALLED HATS
+## WHY IS IT CALLED HATS ?

 Well, it contains (H)ekate + (A)tmosphere + (T)infoil + (S)uper .
 Easy to remember, right?

+## WHAT IS SYSMMC / EMUMMC / STOCK

+- STOCK is OFW.
+It is the actual factory firmware that comes from the factory
+- SYSMMC is OFW with patches or CFW.
+You can run homebrews on it but do not install game backups on this world unless you know what you are doing and its consequences.
+It reflects the OFW/STOCK itself.
+- EMUMMC is the emulated SYSMMC.
+It copied itself from the OFW and placed inside the micro SD card, and it is always in the CFW method.
+It is unrelated to the STOCK/OFW/SYSMMC as it is a different entity after creation.
+You can install and run anything here, like game backups, homebrews, etc.

+## HOW TO USE THE PACK WISELY AND NOT GET BANNED

+- Do not install game backups or run Tinfoil on the SYSMMC, as it reflects the OFW.
+If you accidentally installed those stuff, please do the SYSTEMWIPE immediately: https://youtu.be/n6xEakq3n58
+- Install game backups and others under the EMUMMC mode
+- You can connect the SYSMMC and the EMUMMC to the internet as the exosphere.ini hides the console's serial number on all CFW modes
+- To connect the SYSMMC to the e-shop or the Big N server, you must edit the exosphere.ini file and alter the blank_prodinfo_sysmmc=1 to blank_prodinfo_sysmmc=0.
+Make sure you know what you are doing and know the consequences of doing this.
+- Do not use cheats on online games (like the splatoon 3)

-## HOT TO BOOT TO ANY CFW MODE FROM HEKATE
+## HOW TO BOOT TO ANY CFW MODE FROM HEKATE

-To boot to any CFW mode, plese follow this guide
+To boot to any CFW mode, please follow this guide.

 ![cfw](https://github.com/sthetix/HATS/blob/main/cfw.png)

 ## HOW TO BOOT TO THE REAL STOCK (OFW) FROM HEKATE

-To boot to real stock, please follow this guide because launching OFW from the Launch menu is NOT the real stock, but semi stock as stated here https://github.com/CTCaer/hekate/blob/master/res/hekate_ipl_template.ini
+To boot to real stock, please follow this guide because launching OFW from the Launch menu is NOT the real stock, but semi-stock as stated here https://github.com/CTCaer/hekate/blob/master/res/hekate_ipl_template.ini

 ![stock](https://github.com/sthetix/HATS/blob/main/stock.png)